Skip Navigation LinksTitle-V-Application-Narrative

 Women/Maternal Health

-Surveillance: The California Department of Public Health Maternal, Child and Adolescent Health Division (CDPH/MCAH) will monitor select quantifiable characteristics to track the health of California women and mothers as part of its routine surveillance efforts.
-The following select indicators and measures, listed in the table below, will be continuously and systematically collected, analyzed and interpreted to guide program planning, implementation and evaluation of interventions.
-CDPH/MCAH will continue to analyze these indicators at the state level and, when possible, sub-state levels to identify specific improvement opportunities.
+CDPH/MCAH will monitor key quantifiable characteristics and measures to track the health of California women and mothers as part of its routine surveillance efforts.
+The selected indicators and measures, listed in the table below, will be continuously and systematically collected, analyzed, and interpreted to guide program planning, implementation, and evaluation of interventions.
+CDPH/MCAH will continue to analyze these indicators at state and sub-state (when possible) levels to identify specific improvement opportunities.

 Pregnancy-related mortality California Pregnancy Mortality Surveillance System (CA-PMSS)